jaedowning/personal-website/content/publication/livongo/index.md

 ---
-title: "Use of a Connected Glucose Meter and Certified Diabetes Educator Coaching to Decrease the Likelihood of Abnormal Blood Glucose Excursions: The Livongo for Diabetes Program"
+title: "The Livongo for Diabetes Program"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here